Get inspired by the Human Cell Atlas!

 Stretch your imagination and develop your creativity skills in this fun challenge all about the amazing Human Cell Atlas.
 The challenge is simple, design a card game inspired by the Human Cell Atlas and your knowledge of human cells and tissues.

-Visit the challenge page to find out all about how to take part, entry is free.
+Visit the challenge page to find out all about how to take part, entry is free and open to all schools across the UK.
 Teachers can check out the downloadable teaching resources that support delivery of the Key Stage 3 science curriculum through STEAM (Science, Technology, Engineering, Arts, Maths) led activity.

-Submit your card game designs by 1 April, 2021 at 11.59 (GMT) here where they will be reviewed by award winning game designer Richard Heayes, HCA researchers and the Little Inventors team.
+Submit your card game designs by 1 April, 2021 at 11.59 (GMT) here where they will be reviewed by award winning game designer Richard Heayes, Human Cell Atlas members and the Little Inventors team.

 To enter, complete all the challenge entry sheets including: